Hello, world, how are you?

 There are three different types of wireless charging methods.
 They include resonance, inductive, and radio.
 Resonance charging is a type of wireless charging that is used for devices that utilize a high amount of power.
 These are devices like laptops and robots.

-The inductive charging type is typically used for medium-sized devices like different types of Smartphone’s and tablets while the radio type of wireless charging is used to charge devices that utilize a very little power.
+The inductive charging type is typically used for medium-sized devices like different types of Smartphone’s and tablets while the radio type of wireless charging is used to charge devices that utilize very little power.

 How do I charge wirelessly?